 Slightly unsavory – but I think pretty funny – side note.
 The name “Petite France” isn’t some homage to their homeland.
 In the late 15th century the Hospice des Vérolés was built in this area to cure people of Syphilis.
 The German’s called syphilis “Franzosenkrankheit” or “French disease”.
 So this area became known as “Petite France.”
 So, there you go.
 That’s something you know now.

 On to another of our things to do in Strasbourg.
 As you finish exploring Petite France, make your way to Rue de Moulins, turn left, and follow it until it ends at Rue du Bain-aux-Plantes.
 Turn right on Rue du Bain-aux-Plants, turning left onto Rue Fossé des Tanneures at Place Benjamin Zix.
 At Grand’Rue turn right.

-4. Shopping Thing To Do in Strasbourg: Grand’Rue
+4. Shopping in Strasbourg: Grand’Rue

+If your what to do in Strasbourg list involves shopping, check out my Strasbourg shopping guide to find all the best spots to find that perfect reminder of this beautiful city.
+One of the most popular shopping streets is Grand’Rue.
 As you follow Grand’Rue there are many stores and restaurants on both sides of this shopping street.
 Whether you are looking for toys, books, lingerie, baked goods, chocolate, candy, or clothes… you can find it here.
 Grab a goodie and enjoy your stroll!